pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

     test(system, SingleThreadedRunner)

-We can use the same PostgreSQL database for different applications in a system, because the PostreSQL persistence module creates different tables for each application.
+Although we must use different SQLite databases for different applications, we can use the same PostgreSQL database, because the PostreSQL persistence module creates separate tables for each application.

 However, before running the test again with PostgreSQL, we need to reset the trick counts, because they are being stored in a durable database and so would simply accumulate.
 We can